Chromosomal anomalies and other conditions

 There are many different types of chromosomal anomalies, many of which might cause physical and/or intellectual disability.
-Conditions caused by chromosomal anomalies include Down syndrome, Edwards syndrome and Patau syndrome.
+Conditions caused by chromosomal anomalies include Down syndrome, Trisomy 18 (Edwards syndrome) and Trisomy 13 (Patau syndrome).

-There are other conditions that aren’t caused by chromosomal anomalies but that can develop in pregnancy.
+There are other conditions that aren’t caused by chromosomal anomalies but that can develop and be detected in pregnancy.
 These include neural tube defects like spina bifida.

 About antenatal tests for chromosomal anomalies and other conditions